References

 Gardner, Richard G., Jeffrey S. Bednar, Bryan W. Stewart, James B. Oldroyd, and Joseph Moore.
 2019.
 “I Must Have Slipped Through the Cracks Somehow?: An Examination of Coping with Perceived Impostorism and the Role of Social Support.”
 Journal of Vocational Behavior 115: 103337.

 Garvin, David A., and Michael A. Roberto.
 2001.
-“What You Don’t Know about Making Decisions.”
+“What You Don’t Know About Making Decisions.”
 Harvard Business Review 79 (8): 108–19.

 Goldenberg, Jacob, Roni Horowitz, Amnon Levav, and David Mazursky.
 2003.
 “Finding Your Innovation Sweet Spot.”
 Harvard Business Review 81 (3): 120–29.

 Johnson, Steven.
 2010.
-Where Good Ideas Come from: The Natural History of Innovation.
+Where Good Ideas Come From: The Natural History of Innovation.
 Penguin UK.

 Kauffman, Stuart A. 1995.
 At Home in the Universe: The Search for Laws of Self-Organization and Complexity.
 Oxford University Press, USA.